Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Consistency

-Assumption \ref{ass:bdd}(i) is a high level condition used for establishing uniform law of large numbers results (see Lemma~\ref{lem:lik-conv} in Section \ref{app:consistent}).
-Assumption \ref{ass:bdd}(ii) is akin to Assumption~A4 in \cite{bickel98}; it basically restricts the support of $ p_{\theta}$ for different values of the state variable. $\triangle $ \end{remark}
+Assumption \ref{ass:bdd}(i) is a high-level condition used for establishing uniform law of large numbers results (see Lemma~\ref{lem:lik-conv} in Section \ref{app:consistent}).
+Assumption \ref{ass:bdd}(ii) is akin to Assumption~A4 in \cite{bickel98}; it essentially restricts the support of $p_{\theta}$ and $p_{\ast}$ for different values of the state variable.\footnote{The second part of Assumption \ref{ass:bdd}(ii) is used to show that $p_{\ast}^{\nu }(\cdot|X_{-\infty}^{-1})$ integrates to one.}

-We now establish consistency of the estimator defined by (\ref{mle}).
-This result is analogous to Theorem~2 in \cite{douc12} but for a somewhat different setup; in particular, we allow for autoregressive dynamics as well as time-varying transition probabilities, but restrict the state space $ \mathbb{S}$ to be discrete.